Financial Aid Academic Progress Policy

-Verification is the process of checking the accuracy of the information a student provides when they apply for Federal Student Aid.
+Verification is the process of checking the accuracy of the information a student provides when he/she applies for federal student aid.
 The verification procedures are governed by the Higher Education Act of 1965, as amended.

 Applicants selected for verification are notified on their Student Aid Report that they will be required to submit certain financial documents to the school.

-Black Hawk College verifies all files that are chosen by the Department of Education, and may choose to verify additional files if conflicting information is found.
-If a student’s file is chosen for verification by the Department of Education or Financial Aid Office, he or she will not be awarded aid until they have provided all required documentation.
+Black Hawk College verifies all files that are chosen by the U.S. Department of Education and may choose to verify additional files if conflicting information is found.
+If a student’s file is chosen for verification by the Department of Education or the Financial Aid Office, he/she will not be awarded aid until he/she has provided all required documentation.

 In accordance with Part 668 Student Assistance General Provisions Retaking Coursework (668.2), upon successful completion of a class (with a D or better), students may repeat the course once and receive financial assistance.

 The Consolidated Appropriations Act, 2012 (Public Law 112-74) limits the use of the Federal Pell Grant to 12 semesters (or 600%) throughout a person’s lifetime.